Apple pulls New York Times app in China after government request

 Apple also removed its iBooks store and iTunes Movies services in April 2016 on request from authorities.
 The services remain blocked.

-Apps from other international publications whose websites are blocked by Chinese regulators, including CNN, The Wall Street Journal and the Financial Times, were still available in the app store on Thursday.
+Apps from other international publications whose websites are blocked by Chinese regulators, including CNN, The Wall Street Journal and the Financial Times, were still available in the app store yesterday.

 Chinese mainstream media has not reported the app removal but it was discussed widely on social media.